 Many SHE Partners have seen tangible results by embarking on this beast of a project!
 While some of Google’s algorithm is at the page level quality when it comes to rankings, there is also a certain overall website health tied to your domain that lends strength to your ability to rank.
 And because of this, Google looks at all pages accessible to them, even the poor quality content you published early on in your blogging days.

 Google has a pretty simple best practice recommendation on this one: either fix it or dump it.

-Look at content that has driven no (or very little) traffic to your site over the last year.
+Look at the content that has driven no (or very little) traffic to your site over the last year.
 When you find a piece of content, think to yourself if you would cover that same topic again on the site today.
-If you can gut it, make it better and you think your current day audience would enjoy, then update it.
-And if not, them dump it.
-If the post holds nostalgia for you, like documenting kid moments, just add noindex tags to the page and this will block Google from crawling it.
+If you can gut it, make it better, and if you think your current audience would enjoy it, then update it.
+And if not, dump it.
+If the post holds nostalgia for you, like documenting kid moments, just add no index tags to the page and this will block Google from crawling it.
 It’s ok to fully 404 web pages, as long as it’s not a large amount.
-It’s better than letting a low quality and old post remain live.
+It’s better than letting a low-quality and old post remain live.

 Mixing Content Formats

 Content strategies don’t have to apply to just headlines, it can also mean formats.
 It’s most common for a blogger to publish article format, one-pagers, but you might consider creating gallery (vertical galleries tend to be better for mobile) style content or infinite scroll.

 We love to see sites that have a healthy mix of evergreen and trending content.
 There is much value to evergreen content, including the longevity they can serve via the refresh strategy mentioned above.
 If you’re only publishing news or trending content, consider adding evergreens into the mix.